adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

 The zoo has a penguin and a tiger definition which reside inside `zoo.animals.Penguin.js` and `zoo.animals.Tiger.js` respectively.
 The penguin definition is shown below:

 	zoo.animals.Penguin = function() {
       // constructor
 	};

 If you need to store some information in the zoo you can do so as follows:

 	// zoo.information.js
 	zoo.information = {
 	  name: "My Awesome Zoo",
       address: "52 Zoo Lane, ZA1 2AP"
 	};

 Where possible, you should avoid deeply nested hierarchies.
-But don't worry about having lot's of files.
+But don't worry about having a lot of files.
 You should be concatenating them for production anyway.